An interview with our Global Head of Digital Media

 By now you’ve probably heard about Google’s announcement to gradually phase out third-party cookie support in Chrome.
-This is the inevitable next step, after Google promised to cut down on third party tracking, announced as part of its Privacy Sandbox in August 2019.
-The announcement has raised a lot of questions, so we thought we’d consult our resident expert, Angel Li, Head of Trading at Pureprofile Media, to address some of them directly.
+This is the inevitable next step, after Google promised to cut down on third-party tracking, announced as part of its Privacy Sandbox in August 2019.
+The announcement has raised a lot of questions, so we thought we’d consult our resident expert, Angel Li, Global Head of Digital Media, to address some of them directly.

 Pureprofile: What will be the impact of retiring third-party cookies?